queen-raae/gatsby-plugin-let-it-snow/README.md

 ### Season

-You can pass a `start` and `end` date to determine when the snow will start and end
+You can pass a `start` and `end` date to determine when the snow will start and end.
+Note: Year will be ignored, and snow will fall each year within the configured season.

 ```
   {